ESP32-C6-LCD-1.3

 The ESP32-C6-LCD-1.3 supports two development frameworks: Arduino IDE and ESP-IDF, offering flexibility for developers.
 You can choose the appropriate development tool based on project requirements and personal preference.

-Each method has its advantages, and developers can select based on their needs and skill level.
-Arduino is simple to learn and easy to get started with, suitable for beginners and non-professionals; ESP-IDF provides more advanced development tools and stronger control capabilities, suitable for developers with professional backgrounds or those with higher performance requirements, and is more suitable for complex project development.
+Both development methods have their own advantages.
+Developers can choose based on their needs and skill levels.
+Arduino is simple to learn and quick to start, suitable for beginners and non-professionals.
+ESP-IDF provides more advanced development tools and stronger control capabilities, suitable for developers with professional backgrounds or higher performance requirements, and is more appropriate for complex project development.

-• Arduino IDE is a convenient, flexible, and easy-to-use open-source electronics prototyping platform.
+Arduino IDE is a convenient, flexible, and easy-to-use open-source electronics prototyping platform.
 It requires minimal foundational knowledge, allowing for rapid development after a short learning period.
-Arduino has a vast global community that provides a wealth of open-source code, project examples, tutorials, and rich libraries that encapsulate complex functionalities, enabling developers to implement various features quickly.
+Arduino has a huge global user community, providing a vast amount of open-source code, project examples, and tutorials, as well as a rich library ecosystem that encapsulates complex functions, enabling developers to implement various features rapidly.
 You can refer to the Working with Arduino to complete the initial setup, and the tutorial also provides related demos for reference.

-• ESP-IDF (Espressif IoT Development Framework) is a professional development framework released by Espressif for its ESP series chips.
-It is developed based on the C language, including a compiler, debugger, and flashing tool, etc. It supports development via command line or an Integrated Development Environment (such as Visual Studio Code with the Espressif IDF plugin), which provides features like code navigation, project management, and debugging, etc. We recommend using VS Code for development.
+ESP-IDF, short for Espressif IoT Development Framework, is a professional development framework launched by Espressif Systems for its ESP series of chips.
+It is based on C language development and includes compilers, debuggers, flashing tools, etc. It supports development via command line or integrated development environments (such as Visual Studio Code with the Espressif IDF plugin), which provides features like code navigation, project management, and debugging.
+We recommend using VS Code for development.
 For the specific configuration process, please refer to the Working with ESP-IDF.
 The tutorial also provides relevant demos for reference.